lclausse/salary_sdworx/README.md

 ```

 - The folder with salary PDFs **must begin with `sdworks_`** followed by the name of the person (e.g., `sdworks_AliceSmith`).
 If you have multiple folders starting with `sdworks_`, the program will let you choose the one to analyse.
+- The name of the PDFs has no importance.
 - All PDF files inside that folder will be scanned but only the relevant ones will be used.
 The rest will not block the execution of the code.
 - The optional `perdiems.xlsx` file (if provided) will be included in the analysis.